henkjannl/DesigningHousingsInFreeCAD/06-check-model/Readme.md

   <img src="./images/slicing.png" alt="Slicing" width="1075">
 </p>

-As can be seen in this screenshot, both the top of the rim and the sides of the the groove are printale with multiple adjacent tracks.
+As can be seen in this screenshot, both the top of the rim and the sides of the groove are printable with multiple adjacent tracks.

 * [Up to "Table of contents"](../Readme.md)
 * [Back to "5 Using a skeleton to drive dimensions of the bodies"](../05-skeleton-body/Readme.md)